MH-LSHTM/PrimedRPA/README.md

 However, if you run a background binding check then the following directories & files shall be generated:

 ./<Run_Name>_Results

 	./<Run_Name>_BLAST_DB/ - directory containing the local BLAST database created.

 	./<Run_Name>_BLAST_Outputs/ - directory containing the alignment outputs generated for each of the primers & probe sets.

+	./<Run_Name>_Oligo_Fasta/ - Primers and probes in fasta format.

-	./<Run_Name>_Oligo_Fasta/ - POSSIBLY BUILD THIS IN TO DELETE AS NOT REALLY NECESSARY .<Run_Name>_Aligned_Input.fasta - This is the output file generated from the clustalo alignment of the input file.
+	./<Run_Name>_Aligned_Input.fasta - This is the output file generated from the clustalo alignment of the input file.

 	./<Run_Name>_PrimedRPA_Output_Sets.csv - This is the final output containing the Primed RPA sets of interest.